Table of Contents[Hide][Show]

 - Vegetable Glycerin: Derived from plant oils.
 A natural humectant that attracts and retains moisture, improving the moisturizing properties of cosmetic products such as creams, lotions, and serums.

-Identifying Polysorbate 20-Free Products
+Choosing Polysorbate 20-Free Products

 Making informed choices is key to avoiding risky ingredients like polysorbate 20 in your beauty routine.
-When purchasing cosmetics and skin care:
+When purchasing cosmetics and skincare:

-- Check ingredient lists carefully and avoid purchasing items containing polysorbate 20.
+Take Quiz- Check ingredient lists carefully and avoid purchasing items containing polysorbate 20.

 - Do research on companies and contact them with questions if uncertain about specific ingredients.